convei-wwf/sp1_shiny_title_screening/crit_3a_long.md

-**Screening question 3a: Does the title and/or abstract describe valuation of a societal benefit as a primary goal or result?**
+**Screening question 3a: Does the title and/or abstract describe valuation of some societal benefit as a primary goal or result?**

 **Includes:**